ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ---
 id: metaprogramming
-title: Preprocessors and PPXes
+title: Preprocessors and PPXs
 description: |
-  An introduction to metaprogramming in OCaml, including preprocessors, ppx extensions and the ppxlib library.
+  An introduction to metaprogramming in OCaml, including preprocessors, PPX extensions and the `ppxlib` library.
 category: "guides"
 date: 2022-07-25T21:07:30-00:00
 ---